Aleksandra Biryukova

-Aleksandra Pavlovna Biryukova (née Achkasova; Алекса́ндра Па́вловна Бирюко́ва; 25 February 1929 - 20 February 2008) was a prominent female politician in the USSR.
-She was the highest-ranking female politician under Soviet leader Mikhail Gorbachev.
+Aleksandra Pavlovna Biryukova (née Achkasova; Алекса́ндра Па́вловна Бирюко́ва; 25 February 1929 - 20 February 2008) was a Soviet politician and member of the Communist Party of the Soviet Union (CPSU).
+She was the highest-ranking female politician under Soviet leader Mikhail Gorbachev until the election of Galina Semenova in 1990.

-Biryukova was the second woman ever appointed to the Politburo, the executive committee for the Communist Party of the Soviet Union.
-The first woman was Yekaterina Furtseva, an advocate for women and trade unions.
-Biryukova echoed these beliefs, as she was involved with the Bureau for Social Development, specifically focused on labor conditions, consumer issues, housing, and health.
+Biryukova was the third woman ever appointed to the CPSU Politburo (27th term), the executive committee for the Communist Party of the Soviet Union, and the fifth woman to be appointed to the CPSU Secretariat (27th term).
+The first woman to serve in the Politburo was Elena Stasova and the second one was Yekaterina Furtseva.
+Biryukova worked with the Bureau for Social Development, specifically focused on labor conditions, consumer issues, housing, and health.

 Early life

 Biryukova was born in Voronezh Oblast, Russia on February 25, 1929.
 She was the middle child of five.
 Throughout her education, she was extremely ambitious and scored top grades.
 She graduated with distinction from the Moscow State Textile Institute in 1952.
 After graduating, Biryukova worked in a Moscow textile factory called The First Printed Fabric Works.
 She began as a specialist and rose to the position of deputy supervisor and later shop supervisor.